ctrine/auth/README.md

   auth({
     // The domain used for callbacks.
     domain: 'http://www.mydomain.com',
-    // The “:provider” parameter is required to identify the provider; the following
+    // The “:provider” parameter is required to identify the provider; the
-    // value is the default one and you can ommit the setting.
+    // following value is the default one and you can ommit the setting.
     authRoute: '/auth/:provider',
     // Route to process the callback; the following value is the default one and
     // you can ommit the setting.
     callbackRoute: '/auth/callback',
     // Called when the authentication completes.
-    onSuccess: (request, response, next, provider) => {
+    onSuccess(provider, req, res, next) {
-      let profile = request.session.profiles[provider]
+      let profile = req.session.profiles[req.authProvider]
-      response.send(profile)
+      res.send(profile)
     },
     // Called when the user was not authenticated either by supplying invalid
-    // credentials or actively refusing the app access to his profile data.
+    // credentials or actively refusing the app access to his profile data. onAuthDenied(provider, err, req, res, next) {
-    onAuthDenied: (error, request, response, next) => {
-      response.send('User was not authenticated...')
+      res.send('User was not authenticated...')
     },
-    // Called when the server returned an error.
+    // Called when the server returned an error. onError(provider, err, req, res, next) {
-    onError: (error, request, response, next) => {
-      response.send('Something went wrong...')
+      res.send('Something went wrong...')
     },
     // You just need to add the client ID and secret.
     providers: {